surajmandalcell/gtk-theming-guide/creating_gtk3_themes.md

     ```sh
     sudo apt-get install libgtk-3-dev
     ```
- 2. Color picker
-    You can use any color picker you want (gnome-color-picker, elementary color picker, etc.) as long as you have one its fine as you may need to do changes in colors.
+ 2. *Color picker* - You can use any color picker you want (gnome-color-picker, elementary color picker, etc.) as long as you have one its fine.

 ## Study A Premade GTK3 Theme